sanne88/cyber8420projectopenmrs/CodeReviewForSSE.md

 First, we implemented an automatic code-scanning code review process.
 When we first used CodeQL, it supplied several test files along with a list of potential threats.As recommended by the professor, we have also looked into SonarQube code scanning.
 In addition, because the code base is large, our team decided that automated code scanning should be performed before manual code reviews in order to scope our CWE list.
 With the size of the codebase, this method was more realistic than human code review.
 Based on the use cases, we divided the work between manual and automated code reviews after our initial discussion of the code review strategy.
-Each team member was assigned a specific task to do and submitted the assignment.
+Each team member was assigned a specific task to do and contributed to the assignment.